Privacy and Cookies Policy

 2.2 The purposes for which they are used, are set out below:

-- recognize a computer when a user visits the website
+- recognize a computer when a Customer or End User visits the website

-- track users as they navigate the website
+- track Customer or End User as they navigate the website

 - improve the website's usability